Distributed Model Predictive Control with Reconfigurable Terminal Ingredients for Reference Tracking: Feasibility and Stability

 \section{Feasibility and Stability}

-In this section, the recursive feasibility and the asymptotic stability of the distributed MPC proposed in Algorithm \ref{alg1} are established.
-The proof is inspired from \cite{rawlings2009model,kouvaritakis2016model,limon2008mpc,darivianakis2019distributed}.
-For simplicity, the target point is assumed to be the origin.
-However, the proof can be extended to any other target point.
-We start by showing that the state and input trajectories converge to the artificial equilibrium trajectory along the lines of \cite{kouvaritakis2016model}.
-Throughout, $P$ denotes the structured Lyapunov matrix computed by solving the optimization problem \eqref{conte3}.
+In this section, the recursive feasibility of the proposed scheme and the asymptotic stability of the corresponding closed-loop system are established.
+The proof is inspired from \cite{kouvaritakis2016model,limon2008mpc}.
+We start by showing the stability of the closed-loop system and that the state and input trajectories converge to the artificial equilibrium trajectory along the lines of \cite{kouvaritakis2016model}.
+In Lemma \ref{lemma_st1}, we make use of the augmented dynamics $x(t+1)=Ax(t)+Bu(t)$, $x_e(t+1)=x_e(t)$ and $u_e(t+1)=u_e(t)$ and prove that this system has a stable equilibrium point.
+For this purpose, recall that the pair $(A,B)$ is controllable.